|Hotels & hostels|

-Barcelona's most famous walking street is called "La Rambla" but it is often called "Las Ramblas" because it has six rambla sections which each have a different name.
+Barcelona's most famous pedestrian street is called "La Rambla."
+It is also often called "Las Ramblas."
+This is because La Rambla is actually six streets or six rambla sections which each have a different name.

 Autumn view of La Rambla.
 La Rambla starts at Barcelona's central square Plaza Catalunya and ends at the marina in Barcelona harbour which is called Port Vell.

 Barca Fountain.
 This is the famous "Font de les Canaletes" drinking fountain at the top of La Rambla.
 THis is where Barca fans (known as "cules") come to celebrate big victories.
 See pictures of Barca fans celebrations.
 It is said that if you drink from this fountain you will fall in love with Barcelona and always come back.